ipenas-cl/Tempo-Lang/examples/basic/basic/showcase/README.md

 - Load balancing
 - Static file serving

-Both examples showcase Tempo's ability to build systems software that would traditionally require C or C++, but with guaranteed safety and deterministic performance.
+Both examples showcase Chronos's ability to build systems software that would traditionally require C or C++, but with guaranteed safety and deterministic performance.